 Views:

-Having accurate attendance information lets us take a proactive approach to early interventions.
-Tutors can then offer the appropriate support and guidance when needed.
+Having accurate attendance information lets us take a proactive approach to early interventions, as tutors can then offer the appropriate support and guidance when needed.

 Register your attendance